Devin Singletary Player Prop Bets for the NFL Playoffs | Buffalo vs. New England 1/15/2022

 Matchup vs. New England

-- Singletary's 40.5 rushing yards per game in his six career matchups against the Patriots are 24.0 fewer yards than his over/under in Saturday's game.
+- Singletary has averaged 40.5 rushing yards per game in his six career matchups against the Patriots, 23.0 fewer yards than his over/under in Saturday's game.

 - Singletary, in six matchups against the Patriots, has run for a TD once, but not more than one in a single contest.

-- Singletary will go up against a Patriots squad that allows 123.7 rushing yards per game and is the NFL's 22nd-ranked rush defense.
+- Allowing 123.7 rushing yards per game, the Patriots have the 22nd-ranked run defense in the NFL.

-- This season the Patriots are ranked second in the NFL in rushing touchdowns allowed (nine).
+- This season the Patriots are ranked second in the league in rushing touchdowns conceded (nine).

 Recent Performances

-- In last week's matchup with the Jets, Singletary ran for 88 yards on 19 carries (averaging 4.6 yards per carry), while scoring one touchdown.
+- In last week's matchup with the Jets, Singletary picked up 88 yards on 19 carries (averaging 4.6 yards per attempt), while scoring one touchdown.

-- He also caught two passes for 24 yards and scored one touchdown through the air.
+- Singletary also added 24 yards on two receptions and scored one receiving touchdown.

-- In his last three games, Singletary has rushed for 237 yards (79.0 per game) on 54 carries with four touchdowns.
+- During his last three games, Singletary has taken 54 carries for 237 yards (79.0 per game) and four touchdowns.

-- He also has seven catches for 63 receiving yards (21.0 per game) and one touchdown.
+- Singletary has also caught seven passes for 63 yards (21.0 ypg) and one touchdown.

 Singletary's Buffalo Teammates